Gel Database MCP server

 execute-edgeql

-Enables the AI agent to directly interact with your database by running raw EdgeQL queries based on your instructions.
+Enables your LLM agent to directly interact with your database by running raw EdgeQL queries, retrieving data, and performing operations based on your instructions.

 Example: